10 Best VPN Services in 2023 — Our Experts Tested 300+ VPNs

 You can try ExpressVPN risk-free thanks to its 30-day money-back guarantee.
 If you’re not as impressed as we were, you can easily get a full refund.

 Short on Time?
-Here Are the Best VPNs in September 2022
+Here Are the Best VPN Services in February 2023

 Our team is spread across more than 40 countries around the world.
 Over the course of several months, we conducted hundreds of tests to find out which VPNs offer the best speeds, security, and reliability.
 We browsed, downloaded, streamed, and torrented for weeks on end to gather data on each VPN and bring you these results.

-- The fastest VPN we tested thanks to its proprietary Lightway protocol
+- The fastest VPN service we tested thanks to its proprietary Lightway protocol

 - 3,000+ servers in 94 countries help you unblock tons of region-locked content